Know The Difference: Visa, MasterCard, American Express, and JCB4 min read

-Visa, MasterCard, American Express, and JCB are among the biggest payment networks that provide the technology for card payments.
+Visa, Mastercard, American Express, and JCB are among the biggest payment networks that provide the technology for card payments.

-In e-commerce, banks that provide the cards, either debit or credit, are called issuing banks, or issuers.
+Banks that provide the cards, either debit or credit, are called issuing banks, or issuers.
 They’re also the ones that set the interest rates, credit limits, other charges and fees, rewards, and perks for every type of card they offer.

 The merchants are the ones that provide you with goods and services.